regindex/suffixient-array/README.md

   -i, --no-invert       PFP: do not invert the text before running the algorithm
 ```

-You can use the suffixient-array-index.py interface to build and query the suffixient-array index (sA-index).
+You can use the suffixient-array-index.py interface to <b>build and query the suffixient-array index</b> (sA-index).
+The sA-index currently supports two types of queries: locating one occurrence and finding MEMs.
 Like the previous tool, it requires an input file that must not contain the characters 0, 1, or 2.
 In addition, if the `opt-sA` index variant or the `rlz|bitpacked-text` random access text oracles are selected the input must contain DNA characters (A, C, G, T) only.
 All output files including the index files are stored using filenames <b>prefixed by the input text filename</b>.
 ```
 usage: suffixient-array-index.py [-h] [-v INDEX_VARIANT] [-o ORACLE_VARIANT] [-b] [-e EXTRA_EF_SPACE] [-l] [-p PATTERN_FILE] input